Frequently Asked Questions (FAQ)

 2 types of backup jobs are available: one-time and continuous.
 Continuous backups are performed in cycles.
 The first cycle creates a backup copy of all the data that meets the criteria defined by the admin.
 Subsequent cycles create only incremental layers in places where changes have been introduced.

-Restoring data is possible on virtually every level: starting with the odd item or attachment, through folders, to entire mailboxes.
+Restoring data is possible on virtually every level: starting with items or attachments, through folders, ending with entire mailboxes.
+As for SharePoint, the program allows you to restore entire site collections, individual sites, lists, libraries, folders or single items.
 The target location of a restore action can also be chosen freely.
-It can even be an alternate Office 365 tenant.
+It can another SharePoint server or even Office 365 tenant.

 Yes, you can.